 In New Zealand, psychotherapy commonly refers to psychological therapies that are based on so-called psychodynamic theories of human behaviour and personality.
 These theories emphasise the importance of unconscious mental processes, early childhood experiences, and the role of emotions in shaping behaviour.

 The concept of counselling has actually been around for ages, and it reflects the need for one person to seek out help or advice from another person.
 Counselling as a professional occupation arose not from the clinic but from more social settings.
 It focuses on helping people resolve problems or role issues related to work or school or family matters.

 Here are some general characteristics of counselling

 It is concerned with “normal” problems rather than mental health problems

 It is concerned with role functioning, with choices to be made, and with actions to be taken

 It is more concerned with present events than with past events

 Counselling in New Zealand has not traditionally been associated with qualifications in psychology, or with any particular form of training.
 This is changing, with various courses in counselling now on offer, including ones with tertiary degree status.
 There is no official registration process for counsellors.

-Recently, some people have begun advertising themselves as providers of coaching.
-Coaching, like counselling, is meant to help “healthy” clients.
+Coaching, like counselling, primarily aims to help “healthy” clients.
 Instead of helping them solve problems, coaching focuses on helping persons utilise their abilities more effectively than they have previously.
-Advertising jargon would call this “achieving your full potential.”